 If you’re using a slipmat, you could just place the pie dish on top of the dough with the top part facing down.
 While holding the bottom of the pie pan, flip the mat upside down so that the dough will now be on the pie dish.

 Whatever method you choose, just be careful not to break the dough apart.
 You want to press the dough into the sides of the pie dish.

 When this is done, you’ll use a sharp knife to cut away the excess dough that is hanging over the sides.
 You can then use your fingers to crimp the rim so that the pie crust will look very presentable after it finishes baking.

 What About the Second Disc?

 The second disc that you made earlier can be used for a few different purposes.
 You can either roll it out and make it into another pie crust, or you can use it to make a lattice cover for a pie.

 Lattice covers are commonly seen on apple pies, cherry pies, and many other popular pie types.
 Depending on what you’re baking, you might need a lattice cover for the top of the pie.

 Making a lattice cover simply involves cutting the dough into thin strips.
 You then put the strips on the top of the pie in whatever crisscross pattern you think looks the best.

-If you’re making a pumpkin pie or something such as that, then you won’t need a lattice cover.
-You might just wish to use the second disc to make another pie crust so that you can have two pies.
+If you’re making a pumpkin pie or something along those lines, you won’t need a lattice cover.
+You might just wish to use the second disc to make another pie crust so that you can have two of them.

 After all, many people make multiple pies to celebrate holidays.
 You want everyone to feel as if they can go back for seconds since your pies will surely turn out deliciously.